 Many people would say the price is the top priority when buying a pickleball paddle.
 Although we understand that everyone has their own personal budget and limit to how much they are willing to spend on particular items, one thing to keep in mind is that if you take good care of your it, a pickleball paddle should last you years.
 If you are budgeting how much to spend on pickleball gear, I would definitely prioritize a good pair of pickleball shoes before spending a ton on a paddle.

 If you plan to play even just once a week, over a year the difference between the cheapest wood paddle and a decent mid-range graphite rod may work out to pennies per game.

 Although you can drop well over $100 on a good quality paddle there are plenty of affordable options and compared to sports like golf, the total investment in pickleball equipment is pretty low.

-Pickleball paddles range from under $15 for the least expensive wood paddles to $150+ for top of the line graphite and composite paddles.
+Pickleball paddles range from under $15 for the least expensive wood paddles to $150+ for the top of the line graphite and composite paddles.

-Mid priced paddle on the price scale (from around $50-$120): you’ll find many good composite and graphite pickleball paddle options in this price range.
+Mid-priced paddle on the price scale (from around $50-$120): you’ll find many good composite and graphite pickleball paddle options in this price range.

-The top end of the scale is for high end graphite paddles used by expert and competitive pickleball players and the Pro level (yes, there are professional pickleball players and national tournaments) or people that really like investing in quality sports equipment.
+The top end of the scale is for high-end graphite paddles used by expert and competitive pickleball players and the Pro level (yes, there are professional pickleball players and national tournaments) or people that really like investing in quality sports equipment.

 If you are a beginner buying your first pickleball paddle and can afford to, we recommend you skip wood options and going at least one rung up the ladder to a decent composite or graphite paddle.